Tofu Ricotta

-This vegan tofu ricotta only requires 7 simple ingredients and is super quick and easy to make.
-Leave it plain or add fresh basil, parsley or chives to make deliciously herbed ricotta.
+This recipe requires just a handful of ingredients and is super quick and easy to make.
+You can leave it plain, or add fresh basil, parsley, or chives to make deliciously herbed ricotta.

 Use it for lasagna, stuffed shells, spreading on sandwiches and bagels, dip for veggies, as a pizza sauce, and more.
 It truly is a perfect dairy-free, nut-free, creamy plant-based tofu ricotta and can be used anywhere traditional ricotta is used!